nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1a1. tApp displays an error message stating that the group name is invalid and to follow the correct format

     Use case ends.

 * 1b.
 The group name is invalid.

     * 1b1. tApp displays an error message stating that the group name is invalid and to follow the correct format

     Use case ends.

-**Use case: UC15 - Delete a group**
+**Use case: UC11 - Edit a group**

 **MSS**

-1. User requests to view their list of groups
+1. User requests to view the list of groups
-2.  tApp displays all the groups currently in the list
+2.  tApp displays all groups
-3. User requests to delete a specific group from the list of groups
+3. User requests to edits a specific group from the list of groups
-4.  tApp deletes the group
+4.  tApp edits the group
+5.  tApp displays all groups with the edited group

     Use case ends.